bkvam/htmlfilter/README.md

 - Right-click a character in the Actors tab of the right sidebar and select the Export Statblock item from the popup menu.
 - Select one or more tokens on the canvas (click and drag with the selection rectangle), then click the Export Statblock button at the bottom of the Actors tab in the right sidebar.
 The character are displayed in alphabetical order by name.
-- Open the character sheet and click the HTML Filter in the title bar.
+- Open the character sheet and click the HTML Filter icon in the title bar.

 The following configuration settings are available: